 Traditionally referred to as “the elixir of life”, Celastrus paniculatus is used in Ayurvedic medicine to enhance mental function and promote longevity.
 With no human studies available, its health effects remain elusive.
 Keep reading to learn more about the possible uses and benefits of this plant along with side effects.

 Celastrus paniculatus, also known as black oil plant, jyothismati, or malkanguni is a wild shrub native to India, Taiwan, and Southeast Asia.
-It has been used in traditional Ayurvedic medicine to treat asthma, arthritis, gout, brain dysfunction, and leprosy.
-Celastrus oil is also used as a massage oil to relieve painful arthritis and skin inflammation [R, R, R].
+According to traditional Ayurvedic medicine, Celastrus oil is believed to help treat various health conditions, such as asthma, arthritis, gout, brain dysfunction, and leprosy [1, 2, 3].

-The seeds contain celastrine and paniculatin (alkaloids) and are rich in antioxidants.
-Compounds in the seed extract block acetylcholine esterase, the enzyme that breaks down acetylcholine.
-This increases acetylcholine levels in the brain and is responsible for its nootropic activity [R, R+].
+The seeds contain celastrine and paniculatin (alkaloids), which may contain antioxidants.
+According to some researchers, compounds in the seed extract block acetylcholine esterase, the enzyme that breaks down acetylcholine.
+This may increase acetylcholine levels in the brain, which potentially could have nootropic effects [5, 6].

 The main active component of celastrus is unknown.
-However, the following compounds isolated from the fresh leaves of the plant may be responsible for its health effects [R]:
+However, the following compounds isolated from the fresh leaves of the plant may be responsible for its health effects :